 Much of his work lies at the intersection of law and demography.
 With dramatic increases in international migration, this research investigates citizenship as an emerging mechanism of legal inequality across Western societies.
-His research in this area has been published in the American Sociological Review, Law & Society Review, Social Forces, the European Journal of Sociology, and is forthcoming at the European Sociological Review.
+His research in this area has been published in the American Sociological Review, Law & Society Review, Social Forces, the European Journal of Sociology, and the European Sociological Review.
 Other work on punishment has focused on racial inequality under the law, published in Crime and Justice, Justice Quarterly, and Criminology & Public Policy.

 A second strand of his research merges inequality and criminology.
 Work in this area has varied from the criminological consequences of racial stratification (American Sociological Review, Journal of Quantitative Criminology) to the heterogeneous mortality implications of the prison boom (Journal of Health and Social Behavior).